NavanYatavelli/fastpages/_posts/2022-09-25-scrum-project-idea.md

 # Program purpose

-Our Team creating a website called `Striver` that can keep track of your personal goals and share them with your peers.
-You will be able to like each other's goals and see a feed of goals that you and your friends have.
+The website that our team decided to create is called `Striver`.
+The website keeps track of your personal goals and shares them with others.
+Just like popular social media websites such as Instagram and Facebook, you will be able to like each other's goals and see a the goals of people that you know.

 # Design

-My team and I collaborated on a Google Drawing to mock up what our website will look like.
-We will use Bootstrap to design the components and Flask to template different pages.
-The like button will be an image that will switch to a different color once activated.
+Our group decided to use Google Drawings to mock up what our website will look like.
+We have decided to use Bootstrap in order to design the components.
+We will use Flask to template different pages.
+The like button is going to be an image that, when clicked, will switch to an undecided color.

 ![]({{ site.baseurl }}/images/drawing.png)